How to Help Manage MTHFR Through Your Diet

 Treatment Diet for MTHFR

-Those with an MTHFR polymorphism are often low in folate, B12, and B6.
+Those with an MTHFR polymorphism are often low in natural folate, B12, and B6.
 These are key nutrients for the proper functioning of the methylation pathway.
 Impaired methylation can mean that a huge range of important molecules may not be efficiently produced.

 Folate, B12, and B6 are required for the breakdown of homocysteine, a potentially harmful amino acid that can damage the lining of the arteries and other cells in the body.
 Low levels of these B vitamins can lead to an accumulation of homocysteine and, as a result, a higher risk of cardiovascular disease, clotting disorders like stroke, Alzheimer’s disease, cognitive decline, low thyroid, schizophrenia, and osteoporosis.